Packages & Blueprints

 ## Invalid property or output names

 Property and output names must match the pattern `^[a-zA-Z_][a-zA-Z0-9_]*$`.
 Names that start with a number or contain special characters are rejected.
+This is a separate validation from package names, which have stricter rules (must start with a letter, no leading underscores).

 ### How to fix